linkedin/css-blocks/packages/@css-blocks/ember-app/README.md

 # @css-blocks/ember-app

 An ember-cli addon for Ember applications using CSS Blocks in its application code.
-This addon should be a dependency in the following Ember artifacts...
+This addon should be a dependency in Ember applications.

-- Ember applications.
-- Lazy Ember Engines.

 This addon is only part of the Ember build pipeline for CSS Blocks!
-Your application, as well as any addons you rely on, will need the `@css-blocks/ember` addon as a dependency if they have any CSS Blocks files.
+Your application, as well as any addons or engines you rely on, will need the `@css-blocks/ember` addon as a dependency if they have any CSS Blocks files.

 ## Basic Usage

-1. Add this addon as a dependency to your application or lazy Ember Engine.
+1. Add this addon as a dependency to your application.
-2. Also make sure you add `@css-blocks/ember` as a dependency.
+2. Also make sure you add `@css-blocks/ember` as a dependency if you are authoring css using CSS Blocks.
 3. Run `ember build`.

 That's it!
 For development builds, we'll generate CSS output with some developer-friendly BEM class names so you can better understand your application.
 For production builds, you'll get a CSS artifact that's been concatenated and minified.